 He (I can’t remember his name) was about 80cm long and 60cm wide and, given that I was six years old at the time, he was, in my eyes, a giant tortoise.

 Whenever I would sit on the stoep watching him, my distrusting aunt would find an excuse to get away from my parents to check on me through the kitchen windows to ensure I wasn’t torturing her pet.
+But I hardly ever got close to him.
+In my little brain I had imagined that his leathery skin and bullet-proof-like shell meant he was a distant relative of dinosaurs and, if he wanted to, he could probably attack and kill me.
+So I kept my distance, but always thought he was a cool creature, if only because my aunt loved him so.

 I haven’t seen many tortoises since then and when car launches take place in and around Oudtshoorn I feel cheated because there are probably more tortoise signs than there are tortoises.